William Montagu, 1st Earl of Salisbury: Coup against Mortimer

-When Mortimer discovered the conspiracy against him, Montagu was brought in for interrogationalong with the kingbut gave nothing away.
+When Mortimer discovered the conspiracy against him, Montagu was brought in for interrogation—along with the king—but gave nothing away.
 Afterward he supposedly advised Edward to move against his protector, because "It was better that they should eat the dog than that the dog should eat them".
 On 19 October 1330, while Mortimer and Isabella were entrenched in Nottingham Castle, the constable of the castle showed Montagu a secret entrance through a tunnel.
 Along with William de Bohun, Robert Ufford, and John Neville and others, he entered the castle, where he met up with the king.
 A short brawl followed before Mortimer was captured.
 The queen stormed into the chamber shouting "Good son, have pity on noble Mortimer".
 Edward did not obey his mother's wishes, and a few weeks later Mortimer was executed for treason in London.
-As a reward for his part in the coup, Montagu was given lands worth £1000, including the Welsh lordship of Denbigh that had belonged to Mortimer.
+As a reward for his part in the coup, Montagu was given lands worth £1,000, including the Welsh lordship of Denbigh that had belonged to Mortimer.
 His family also benefited; his brother Simon Montacute became Bishop of Worcester and later of Ely.
 Another brother, Edward Montagu, 1st Baron Montagu, married Alice of Norfolk, a co-heir of Thomas of Brotherton, 1st Earl of Norfolk.